x5queal/HexaDonut-Reversi/readme.md

 ![GameGif](https://i.imgur.com/id7I1OD.gif)

 ## Project Structure
-Logical part - represnting values and rules of the game, board and the players:
+**Logical** - represnting values and rules of the game, board and the players:
-  * LogicBoard.cs -
+  * LogicBoard.cs - Store variables and functions that represent the game parts and rules
-  * Index.cs -
+  * Index.cs - Store and manage the CPU current index on the board

-Graphical part - store, manage and change images, graphic objects, user interface:
+**Graphical** - store, manage and change images, graphic objects, user interface:
-  * GraphicBoard.cs -
+  * GraphicBoard.cs - Update the visual part (images, labels, buttons)
-  * PictureBoxItem.cs -
+  * PictureBoxItem.cs -  Allow use of index as individual (image per index)
-  * Images.cs -
+  * Images.cs - Store and manage the images file names
-  * Menu.cs -
+  * Menu.cs -  Let the user choose game mode (Player VS Player or Player VS CPU)

-Artificial Intelligence - CPU moves; choosing the best move according to the possible moves and strategy of the game
+**Artificial Intelligence** - CPU moves; choosing the best move according to the possible moves and strategy of the game
-  * AlphaBeta.cs -
+  * AlphaBeta.cs - Static class store the BestMove & Iterate functions
-  * AlphaBetaBoard.cs -
+  * AlphaBetaBoard.cs - Create a tree sturcture of game boards

 ## Build with
 [Visual Studio](https://en.wikipedia.org/wiki/Microsoft_Visual_Studio) - The IDE used